Stephen Wallace

 About me:

-Stephen is currently studying for an MA in counseling and psychotherapy using the person-centred approach.
-He has extensive experience working with people since 2009 using various modalities.
+Stephen holds an MA in Counselling and Psychotherapy with a person-centred approach.
+He has extensive experience working with people since 2009, using various modalities.

 His approach helps the person explore themselves and trust the process of finding the answers they need.
 Through listening to thoughts, feelings, and sensations a person can develop a high level of trust that they can solve their own problems.
 Stephen believes that the therapeutic relationship is fundamental to the client's healing.
 Once there is plenty of empathy, positive regard, and honesty present between the therapist and client a natural opening occurs.